2025 Iraq drone attacks: July

-On 1 July, three projectiles struck the Kirkuk airport damaging a gate which was adjacent to the military zone.
+On 1 July, at 00:30, an explosive laden drone crashed into the Darkar camp, which shelters displaced Yazidis who fled the 2014 Sinjar massacre, located in Zakho.
+One Yazidi child was injured.
+The Attack was condemned by the United Nations Assistance Mission for Iraq (UNAMI).
+Three projectiles struck the Kirkuk airport damaging a gate which was adjacent to the military zone.
 Two drones fell in the military zone and one in the civilian zone of the airport with two civilians being wounded.

 On 3 July, a drone attack targeted the Erbil International Airport hosting American forces.
 Kurdistan Regional Government's Counter-Terrorism Group reported its interception.
 The attack was alleged by Kurdish authorities to have been carried out by Popular Mobilization Forces.

 Iranian-backed Iraqi militants launched a drone attack targeting the Erbil International Airport, but the drone was intercepted.
 Two unidentified drones hit the Khurmala oilfield in Erbil Governorate, resulting in damages to a water pipeline.

 On 15 July, a drone hit the Sarsang oilfield hours before its operator, the American private company HKM energy, was scheduled to sign a deal to develop another oilfield.
 HKM stated that the attack halted the production of 30,000 barrels of oil after an explosion at the site.

 On 16 July, the Peshkabir and Tawke oilfields in Kurdistan Region, operated by the Norwegian DNO were attacked by three drones, halting oil production.
 The Ain Sifni oilfield operated by U.S. firm Hunt Oil in Duhok was also hit by two drones, the same day.
 The Iraqi state-owned Bai Hassan oil field in Kirkuk Province was also targeted.
 A Kurdish official blamed the Popular Mobilization Forces for the attack.

 On 17 July, the Tawke oilfield was hit by another barrage of drones sent to Duhok and Erbil.

 On 20 July, Iran carried out a drone strike in Shiwa Gwezan targeting a Toyota Hilux carrying a member of the East Kurdistan Defense Unit, killing him and wounding another person.

 On 28 July, four kamikaze drones struck different areas of Iraq; two crashed in the Erbil Province with one near the village of Korgosk and the other a cafe in Rizgari; and one crashed in the Bardarash District of Duhok Province and the other fell near the village of Hihawa in Kirkuk Province.

 On 30 July, a bomb-laden drone fell near Makhmur, Iraq, however, according to Kurdish counterterrorism agencies, it did not explode near the Dugirdkan village.
 Kurdish authorities blamed Iranian backed militias for the attack.